kannuverma12/DSA/README.md

 9. Java program to get the mirror image of a binary tree.   -   com.kv.trees.MirrorOfBinaryTree.java
 10. Java program to print the top view of a binary tree.    -   com.kv.trees.TopViewOfBinaryTree.java
 11. Given a Binary Tree, find vertical sum of the nodes that are in same vertical line. -   com.kv.trees.VerticalSumOfBT.java

+Dynamic Programming:

+1. Given an array, find the largest sum in a contiguous sub-array.   -   com.kv.dp.LargestSumContiguousSubarray